 To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to of Businesses

-In the 2nd quarter 2013, the New York City assigned new staff to oversee this project.
-LMDC staff reviewed reimbursement requests previously submitted by the City.
+In the 3rd quarter 2013, LMDC staff met with the New York City assigned new staff to oversee this project.
+Meetings focused on compliance issues and the status of grant application approvals.